 During the COVID-19 pandemic I can offer you sessions via telephone, Whatsapp, zoom or walk and talk (social distance).

 Concessionary fees are available for NHS front line key workers and students.
 I offer a free 20 minute phone consultation to discuss working together.

-To support you during the pandemic I can provide you with sessions during the weekends, in addition to normal session times.
+To support you during the pandemic I can provide you with sessions during the evening, in addition to normal session times.

 I will revert back to face to face contracting sessions when the pandemic has passed and it is deemed safe for both my clients and myself.